Recently, I was in a quandary and could only escape it with a much-needed mindset and attitude change.

 My girlfriend explained this theory, and darlings, I discovered it could be used for every type of problem.
 The problem can be a simple one.
 For instance, it can be between you and your computer and your passwords.
 I have 43 passwords, darlings, and when I cannot get into my Instagram account or my other accounts because my passwords will not work, I become very frustrated.

 When you find yourself in a mindset that is negative or if you are stressed beyond belief, you SHIFT your mind to think positive and say to yourself, like I did, “Pull yourself together.
 I know someone I can call who can help solve my password problem.”
-I used the SHIFT tool.
+I used the SHIFT tool for an attitude change.
 I calmed down and shifted my thoughts from negative to positive.
 After taking a positive approach, I survived!

 Even critical misunderstandings can be solved with, A SHIFT.
 Let’s imagine you are having a family fallout that involves four members of the family.
 Unfortunately, their problems are affecting the happiness of others in the family.
 The group has all tried to solve the problem, but angry emotions are running so high the talks go nowhere.
 Enter THE SHIFT.